Check out all our shows for the season. Read More

 Name * Required

 The Blue Room Theatre stands on the lands of the Noongar peoples of the Bibbulmun Nation.
-We acknowledge Elders past, present and emerging, and pay our respects to the continuing culture and contribution that all First Nations people make to the life of this city and this region.
+We acknowledge Elders past and present, and we pay our respect to the continuing culture and contribution that all First Nations people make to the life of this city and this region.